Tim Taylor (ice hockey coach): Coach

 Once again Yale's records improved after Taylor's international showing, posting winning seasons for the two years after the Canada Cup before Taylor took a second season off from Yale, this time to be the head coach of the US Olympic Team at the 1994 Winter Olympics.
 With Dan Poliziani standing in for him in New Haven for 1993-94.
 Taylor was able to get Team USA into the championship round with a 1-1-3 record, but they were soundly defeated by eventual Bronze medalist Finland in the quarterfinals.
 After 1994 Taylor remained exclusively with his collegiate position until his retirement.
-1997-98 ended up being his best season as he earned the only regular season crown of his career and only NCAA berth (Yale lost 0–4 to Wisconsin in its first game).
+1997-98 ended up being his best season as he earned the only regular season crown of his career and only NCAA berth (Yale lost 0–4 to Ohio State in its first game).

 Though Taylor retired from his position at Yale following the 2005–06 season, he remained active in hockey, serving as an assistant coach for Team USA's under-18 squads in 2008 and 2010 as well as team manager for the World Junior Championship teams in 2011 and 2012.

 Taylor's health began to decline in later years and he was eventually diagnosed with cancer.
-He lost his fight against the disease on April 27, 2013, but not before he was able to witness Yale, the team he had coached for almost three decades, win its first national title under former assistant Keith Allain, which it was able to do two weeks before Taylor's death.
+He died on April 27, 2013, but not before he was able to witness Yale, the team he had coached for almost three decades, win its first national title under former assistant Keith Allain, which it was able to do two weeks before Taylor's death.